Edge mappings of graphs: Ramsey type parameters: Tools

-The theorems in this section bound $m( G, H)$ and $m^*( G, H)$.
-We start with a general argument.
+We now establish the useful Lemma~\ref{superlem} via the following general argument.
 For any $f\in F_n$ without $f$-fixed $G'\cong G$, the number $m$ of $f$-shifted edges must be at least $\binom{n}{2}-\ex(n,G)$.
 If there is no $f$-free copy of $H$, then for any $H'\cong H$ in the graph of shifted edges, we must have an $f$-shifted edge $e$ with $e,f(e)$ both belonging to $H'$.
-We introduce the following two quantities: $C(n,H)$ is the maximum number of subgraphs $H'\cong H$ in $K_n$ that contain a fixed pair of edges, and $S(n,m,H)$ (the \textit{supersaturation} function) is the minimum number of copies of $H$ in an $n$-vertex graph with $m$ edges.
+We introduce the following two quantities: $C(n,H)$ is the maximum number of subgraphs $H'\cong H$ in $K_n$ that contain a fixed pair of edges (this is a maximum of two values, one for adjacent pairs of edges, one for non-adjacent ones), and $S(n,m,H)$ (the \textit{supersaturation} function) is the minimum number of copies of $H$ in an $n$-vertex graph with $m$ edges.
 This yields the following statement.

-\begin{proposition} If $f\in F_n$ admits neither fixed copies of $G$, nor free copies of $H$, then the following inequality holds:
+\begin{lemma} If $f\in F_n$ admits neither fixed copies of $G$, nor free copies of $H$, then the following inequality holds: